6+ Day Road Trip to the Florida Keys: Everything You Need to Know

 • Drive time: Around three hours and 20 minutes

-• Stay the night in: Miami or Fort Lauderdale (near whichever airport you’re departing from on Day 9)
+• Stay the night in: Miami or Fort Lauderdale (near whichever airport you’re departing from on Day 9), like the Hampton Inn or Hilton Garden Inn

 The Everglades is the third largest U.S. National Park in the Lower 48, sprawling 7,800 square miles.
 It offers the only ecosystem of its kind on the planet and, accordingly, has a stunning level of wildlife and other biodiversity to explore.